Focally Announces Spectunes, Revolutionary Smart Eyewear Merging Style, Functionality, and Affordability - www.lokmattimes.com

 Focally Announces Spectunes, Revolutionary Smart Eyewear Merging Style, Functionality, and Affordability

-New Delhi [India], October 9: Focally, a leader in innovative smart wearable technology, is proud to unveil Spectunes, a groundbreaking ...
+PNN New Delhi [India], October 9: Focally, a leader in innovative smart wearable technology, is proud to unveil Spectunes, ...

 New Delhi [India], October 9: Focally, a leader in innovative smart wearable technology, is proud to unveil Spectunes, a groundbreaking line of smart eyewear that seamlessly blends fashion, functionality, and affordability with exquisitely handcrafted frames.
-Starting at an attractive price range ₹ 5,499 to ₹ 6,499, Spectunes is poised to redefine how we perceive and wear glasses with style.
+Starting at an attractive price range Rs 5,499 to Rs 6,499, Spectunes is poised to redefine how we perceive and wear glasses with style.

 Spectunes stands out from the crowd with its ingenious swappable frames, empowering users to effortlessly change their look to complement any occasion or mood.
 Whether it is about attending a formal event, enjoying a casual outing, or embarking on a sporty adventure, Spectunes ensures that everyone has the ideal look in a snap.